promet/text_resize/README.txt

 // $Id $

 The Text Resize module creates a block with links that use jQuery to resize text within the specified DIV.

-Text Resize was designed by Mark W. Jarrell at Jones Knowledge Group (http://www.jones.com).
+Text Resize was designed by Mark W. Jarrell (attheshow) at Jones Knowledge Group (http://www.jones.com).

 Install